About Our Center

 The Duke-UNC Rotary Peace Center

-The Duke-UNC Rotary Peace Center is jointly managed by the Duke Center for International Development (DCID) and UNC’s Center for Global Initiatives.
+The Duke-UNC Rotary Peace Center is jointly managed by the Duke Center for International Development (DCID) and UNC Global.
 The Center maintains an office on each campus, in order to serve our students and faculty at both locations.
 In addition to providing academic and cultural support to the fellows, the Center organizes additional seminars and events throughout the academic year.

 The Center is served by two Faculty Directors, who represent each campus:

 • From Duke: Catherine Admay, Faculty Director – Duke University

 • From UNC: Suzanne Maman, Faculty Director – UNC-Chapel Hill